-Calling All Early Birds: 14 Awesome Jobs for Morning People
+Are You an Early Bird?
+These 14 Jobs Are Perfect for Morning People

 Once, I had a job where I had to show up for work at 4:45 a.m.
 It was nice to be off work in the early afternoon, but the 4 a.m. wake-up call wasn’t exactly my cup of tea.

-But, for many people, getting up bright and early is the best way to get a jump-start on their workday.
-While some prefer for night owl occupations, if you’re naturally inclined to get up before the sun rises, some of these “early bird” jobs might be just right for you.
+But for many people, getting up bright and early is the best way to get a jump-start on their workday.
+While some prefer for night owl occupations, if you’re naturally inclined to get up before the sun rises, some of these early morning jobs might be just right for you.

 You could start your own baked goods enterprise or work for someone else, but either way, working at a bakery is a good way to start your workday bright and early.
 To get this gig, you should have food service and baking experience, though some bakeries will train people eager to learn the ropes.